TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/died/readme.md

 It was a valuable lesson to not rely on a single pillar.
 So I decided to build my own part of the web, that didn't do that.

-The [tadi web](https://tadiweb.com) lives on, even if the pillars underneath it due.
+The [tadi web](https://tadiweb.com) lives on, even if the pillars underneath it die.

 ## Todepond dot com